Ruthwik/Emojifier/README.md

-# Emojifier
+# Introduction

-Converts text messages to emojis to make them more expressive.
+Emojifier app will help to make your text messages more expressive.
+So rather than writing "Congratulations on the promotion!
+Lets get coffee and talk.
+Love you!" the emojifier can automatically turn this into "Congratulations on the promotion! 👍 Lets get coffee and talk. ☕️ Love you! ❤️"